Computer-Aided Specification and Design Tools — IEC 61508

 Common pitfalls

-• Over-modeling (too much detail): Keep the level of abstraction aligned to decisions and hazards; defer implementation detail to later artifacts.
+Mitigation: Keep the level of abstraction aligned to decisions and hazards.
+Defer implementation detail to later artifacts.

-• Insufficient expertise: Train practitioners and appoint modeling “owners” for consistency and quality.
+Mitigation: Train practitioners and appoint modelling owners for consistency and quality.

 What concrete tools fit each family?

 Method-independent specification: IBM DOORS / DOORS Next, Jama Connect.
 Model-oriented: MATLAB/Simulink & Stateflow, SCADE Suite, Enterprise Architect (statecharts).
-ERA modeling: ER/Studio, Enterprise Architect (ER/UML).
-Stimulus–response: SCR Toolset and similar tabular/contract-based notations.
+ERA modelling: ER/Studio, Enterprise Architect (ER/UML).
+Stimulus–response: SCR Toolset and similar tabular or contract-based notations.

 Do these tools replace reviews or testing?